hoobooh/aria/Flaes Asteliar/Flaes Asteliar/Flaes Asteliar/1. Making a Character/1.2. Classes/Combat Classes/Martial/Martial.md

 At 20th level, your movements have become strong enough to overwhelm an enemy.
 Once per turn, on your turn when you take an attack action, you can attack one more time that turn.
 ## Improved Block

 At 25th level, your ability to block attacks has improved.
 When you take a block reaction, you can further reduce your incoming damage by either your STR or your DEX modifier.
+Your block reactions only increase your Action Time by 15.

 ## Forceful Purge